dart-archive/www.dartlang.org/src/site/docs/pub-package-manager/package-layout.markdown

 you can place each one right inside `example`.

 This is an important place to consider using `package:` to import files from your own package.
-That ensure the example code in your package looks exactly like code outside of your package would look.
+That ensures the example code in your package looks exactly like code outside of your package would look.

 ## Shell scripts